 Voles drive gardeners and home owners crazy!
 You’ll know voles by the snakelike tunnels all over your lawn.
 Here’s advice on how to identify, prevent, and control your vole population.

-What’s the Difference Between a Vole and a Mole?
+What’s the Difference Between Voles and Moles?

 You’ll know voles by the shallow snake-like tunnels that you’ll see all over your lawn.
-The tunnels are about two inches wide and very near the surface so they can eat their favorite food, grass stems and blades.
+The tunnels are about two inches wide and very near the surface so they can eat their favorite foods: grass stems and blades.
 Voles are especially manic in the early springtime.

 Moles, on the other hand, have deeper feeding tunnels that they use as a network.
 They do have secondary runways that appear on your lawn’s surface, however, they look more like raised ridges and have little volcano-shaped mounds.
 Voles leave no mounds behind.